 An eerie unknown

 The door slides closed with a metallic clang.
 The bus is air conditioned and has the same sickening scent as a dentist's office.
 The seats are arranged as in any other school bus - two rows of small benches with two children per seat.
-They are all filled, except for one bench, and there is no one on it.
-It seems to me that a kid would prefer having a seat to himself than having to share.
-But it is empty, so I sit in it and give it no more thought.
+All are filled, except for a single empty bench.
 From a distance, the seats had looked soft and cushioned, but now that I am sitting, I feel cold, hard metal.
 On the sides of the bus, where windows are normally stationed, there are colorful, educational posters.
-And at the front of the columns of benches, near the ceiling, is a blank screen.
+And at the front of the columns of benches, near the ceiling, is a blank video screen, like that in fancy airplanes.
 I can barely make out the driver and passenger seats, even though they are only a few feet off.
 The one on the left is occupied.